akhilvasvani/Sound-Source-Localization/README.md

 ## Motivation

-The aim of this project is to helps quickly find and detect heart murmurs or other heart-related issues in a short period of time.
+The aim of this project is to help quickly find and detect heart murmurs or other heart-related issues in a short period of time.
 In order to accurately diagnosis heart murmurs, the S1 and S2 hearts sounds need to known.
 Once found, one can listen and classify a heart murmur by its signals collected.

 ## Background